nileXrana/Syntaxist-Online-Compiler/SETUP.md

 # AI Compiler Setup Guide

-This guide will help you set up the AI Compiler with WebSocket-based code execution using Docker containers.
+This guide will help you set up the AI Compiler with WebSocket-based code execution using Docker containers:

 ## Prerequisites